Elongated bubble centring and high-viscosity liquids in horizontal gas-liquid slug flow: Empirical analyses and novel theory: Theory

-G08 utilizes flow pattern transition models from \citet{Barnea87} (B87) and \citet{ZhangEA03c} (Z03), both of which are unified or inclination-flexible.
-When collapsed onto horizontal pipe systems, B87 is a derivative of TD76; Z03, however, is founded on slug flow dynamics and thus is dependent on correlative closure models.\footnote{B87 and Z03: \citet{Barnea87} and \citet{ZhangEA03c} flow pattern transition models.} Also included in G08 is a modified form of the Z03 model (Z03M) which implements an artificial modulator to correct the ``momentum term for gas entrapment.''\footnote{Z03M: G08-modified form of Z03 model.} Experimental HVL flow pattern data and modelling predictions from B87, Z03 and Z03M\textemdash recreated from G08\textemdash are given in figures \ref{fig:21} and \ref{fig:22}.
+G08 utilizes flow pattern transition models from \citet{Barnea87} (B87) and \citet{ZhangEA03c} (Z03), both of which are unified or inclination-flexible.\footnote{B87 and Z03: \citet{Barnea87} and \citet{ZhangEA03c} flow pattern transition models.} When collapsed onto horizontal pipe systems, B87 is a derivative of TD76; Z03, however, is founded on slug flow dynamics and thus is dependent on correlative closure models.
+Also included in G08 is a modified form of the Z03 model (Z03M) which implements an artificial modulator to correct the ``momentum term for gas entrapment.''\footnote{Z03M: G08-modified form of Z03 model.} Experimental HVL flow pattern data and modelling predictions from B87, Z03 and Z03M\textemdash recreated from G08\textemdash are given in figures \ref{fig:21} and \ref{fig:22}.
 Overlaid lines and sectional labels represent modelling predictions; discrete points are experimental data.
 Note that Z03 combines stratified and annular (ST/AN) flows while B87 differentiates between them.
 The latter also segregates slug ($\HLs\neq 1$) and elongated bubble ($\HLs=1$) flows.